rdoming2/opencrystal-engine/SCHEMAS.md

 ## ui/battle.json

 Defines battle UI layout and panel behavior.
-Panels can be anchored or flexed to adapt to terminal sizes. `party_grid.rows` controls how player sprites are arranged in the battlefield grid.
+Panels can be anchored or flexed to adapt to terminal sizes. `party_grid.columns` controls how player sprites are arranged in the battlefield grid (default 1 for a vertical line).

 Battle log positions: